seeker/similarImage/README.md

 ### Note
 ------
-The hash generated in 0.0.2 and 0.1.0 are incompatible, due to a faulty implementation.
+- The hash generated in 0.0.2 and 0.1.0 are incompatible, due to a faulty implementation.
+- If you have a pre 0.1.2 database, you will need to run a flyway baseline for 0.1.2, then migrate to 0.2.1
+- If you have a 0.2.0 database, you will need to run a flyway baseline